Mohs Surgery (cont.)

 There is a very low chance that your skin cancer will recur after Mohs surgery.
 Mohs cure rates have been reported as high as 96%-99%.

 It is important to understand that no cancer treatment or surgery has a 100% cure rate.
 A skin cancer may recur or a new cancer may arise in the same or adjacent area even after Mohs or other surgery.
 Some skin cancers are more aggressive than others and need additional treatment and closer follow-up.
 Skin cancers frequently need additional follow-up and possible further treatment.
 Although Mohs surgery tends to have the highest cure rate compared to other treatments, Mohs may not be necessarily curative in advanced skin cancer (rare) and may need one or more procedures, such as radiation or further surgery, to fully treat the lesion.
 Follow-up appointments with your physician are very important, especially in the first few years after Mohs surgery.
 Many patients are seen every four to six months after their diagnosis of a skin cancer.
-Self skin examinations monthly are good practice for patients with a history of skin cancer.
+Monthly self-examinations of the skin are good practice for patients with a history of skin cancer.
 Any changing or new growth should be promptly checked by your physician.
 More regular follow-up appointments may be needed for those with more aggressive tumors or tumors in high-risk areas.
 Your physician will recommend the proper follow-up for your specific condition.

 On average, most patients may only need one or two levels before clearing the tumor.
 Depending on the skin cancer type and location, a patient may need anywhere from one to 10 or more levels of Mohs to clear a tumor.